stadium-software/button-bar/README.md

 4. Add the text you wish to show on the buttons into the text property

 ## Button Icons
 To be able to display icons in buttons, the [Icons Module](https://github.com/stadium-software/icons) must be implemented.
+Once implemented, you can apply classes as described in that module to the buttons to display them with icons.

 # Styling
 Various elements in this module can be styled using the two CSS files in this repo